caltechlibrary/andor/docs/Workflow-Use-Cases.md

     }
 ```

-If later we deside Millie should be able to create objects then
+If later we decide Millie should be able to create objects then
 we can add her the deposit workflow queue.
 She would not be able to
 edit her deposits but she could change the workflow queue value and list it.